pmbusch/H2-LCA-Review/README.md

 # H2-LCA-Review

-Systematic literature review on life cycle carbon intensity values of hydrogen production pathways
+A systematic review of life cycle greenhouse gas intensity values for hydrogen production pathways

 **Code to reproduce Figures:**